 Provide full statistical inference about the presence of an association between fibrinogen and CRP using this regression analysis.

+Grading: 6/10.
+2/5 methods (-1 for missing data, aWald statistic use for CI calculation, not stating p-value sided), 2/5 results – inference/intercept both correct.
+Point estimates (slope)/95% CI incorrect.

+Results: 1.4% increase in geometric mean fibrinogen per 1 unit increase in CRP.
+Relative not absolute increase.

 Results: The regression model gives a geometric mean fibrinogen level of 301 mg/dL when the value of the predictor variable is 0 (i.e. CRP = 0) and an increase in geometric mean fibrinogen level of 1.01 mg/dL for every 1 unit increase in the value of the predictor variable (CRP level).
 This finding would not be unusual if the true increase in geometric mean fibrinogen level was between a 1.01 mg/dL to 1.02 mg/dL higher geometric mean fibrinogen level for every 1 unit increase in CRP level, using a 95% confidence interval.
 Based on the results of the linear regression, this finding is statistically significant at a 0.05 level of significance (p <0.0001).
 This means we can reject the null hypothesis that the geometric mean fibrinogen levels are not different based on CRP level and support the alternative hypothesis that a higher CRP level is associated with higher geometric mean fibrinogen levels.